-In both examples that follow, "TK" is a default append to the naming convention just prior to the auto-incrementing TK value (which can be manually overridden via parameter 17.6 Take).
+In both examples that follow, "TK" is a default append to the naming convention just prior to the auto-incrementing TK value (which can be manually overridden via parameter 17.8 Take).

-Ki Pro Mini offers these parameter choices for easy identification of the QuickTime files, so that the names can logically match the shooting script, and are acceptable when imported into the Final Cut Pro 7 Browser window, Final Cut Pro X's Events, or Avid Media Composer Bins.
+Ki Pro Rack offers these parameter choices for easy identification of the QuickTime files, so that the names can logically match the shooting script, and are acceptable when imported into the Final Cut Pro 7 Browser window, Final Cut Pro X's Events or Avid Media Composer Bins.
 The Final Cut Pro 7 Browser window provides columns of data used to describe the media.
 In the most minimal form, "Name", "Media Start", "Media End" and "Reel" are the required pieces of information for a Final Cut Pro clip to be properly perceived as "valid" media.
 Additional information or "QuickTime metadata" is useful and can be mapped into the myriad choices provided in the Final Cut Pro Browser column headings.
 Final Cut Pro X also uses such information and can provide even more support for QuickTime file metadata.
 Avid Media Composer Bins provide "Name", "Creation Date", "Duration", "Tracks", "Start", "Video", "Audio SR" and "Field Ordering" information when working with DNxHD Ki Pro Mini created media and Avid's AMA.

-Example 1: using the fac ctory default AJA parameter settings:
+Example 1: using the factory default AJA parameter settings:

 REEL NAME 001

 CLIP NAME SC

 CLIP NUMBER 1

-CLIP APPEND Alpha
+CLIP APPEND ALPHA

 ALPHA APPEND Α

+TAKE 1

 The resulting clip would be named and displayed as: "SC1ATK1".
-The media would be named "001" if mounted on the OS X desktop as a volume.
+The media would

-Example 2: using customized settings: ------------------ ----------------------
+Example 2: using customized settings:

 REEL NAME 002

-CLIP NAME CLIP
+CLIP NAME Clip

 CLIP NUMBER 12

-CLIP APPEND None
+CLIP APPEND NONE

-ALPHA APPEND B
+ALPHA APPEND В

+TAKE 1

-The resulting clip would be named as follows: "CLIP12TK1".
+The resulting clip would have the following naming convention: "CLIP12TK1".
 The media would be named "002" if mounted on a desktop as a volume.

-17.3 CLIP NUMBER

-This parameter determines the clip number, from 1 to 999, that follows the CLIP NAME, and is associated with all clips generated while using this setting.
+17.3 CLIP NUMBER This parameter determines the clip number, from 1 to 999, that follows the CLIP NAME, and is associated with all clips generated while using this setting.
+These are the available options:

-17.3 Press ADJUST button up or down to change the CLIP NUMBER value from 1 to 999. ------ ---
+1 to 999 (default = 1) Press ADJUST button up or down to change the CLIP NUMBER value from 1 to 999. --------------------------- --- --